octoflar/especia/README.md

 # Thanks

-This software is developed with CLion and AppCode.
+This software is developed with AppCode and CLion.
 I very much appreciate [JetBrains](https://jb.gg/OpenSource) for supporting this project with an Open Source license for the JetBrains All Products Pack.

 # Further reading